rsmith52/Parallax-Engine/README.md

 * Map object stores map size? background music
 * Nice to have - brush code for water / terraforming - automatically apply correct tiles to multiple layers, add/delete layers dynamically
 * Would be really nice to have map managing code visible in same editor window as tile palette for map editing
+* Fog effects, weather, etc. are in map definition

 ### Eventing Code
 * Look into tasks/jobs instead of coroutines